 11.1 To regulate the traffic movement in the above sites to avoid vehicular conflict and congestion which will benefit residents and local road users.
-By inclusion of cycle facilities in the one way working a quiet road network avoiding busy road and junctions is preserved for safer cycling.

 12. OPTIONS CONSIDERED AND REJECTED

 12.1 To introduce one-way workings in the opposite direction.
 This would not necessarily reduce the problem of through traffic.
 To introduce parking restrictions along the above roads.
 This would be problematic for residents living on the roads.